SuperOfficeDocs/superoffice-docs/docs/api/tutorials/sem-batch-processing/index.md

 ## Introduction

-Certain tasks related to CRM are potentially very time consuming.
+Certain tasks related to CRM are potentially very time-consuming.
 Performing a mail-merge, for example, has the potential of taking minutes to complete.
-Within the context of any application, conducting such a time-consuming task synchronously would be disastrous for the user-experience.
+Within the context of any application, conducting such a time-consuming task synchronously would be disastrous for the user experience.
 SuperOffice Background Computing (SBC), sometimes referred to as Batch Processing,  was created to counter such an event, and enhance the overall experience and functionality of the platform.

-The remainder of this article will focus on how Background computing is accomplished in SuperOffice SuperOffice web.
+The remainder of this article will focus on how background computing is accomplished in SuperOffice Web.

 ## Server Event Manager